hackclub/hackpad/hackpads/hackmacro/README.md

 # hackmacro
-A 4x4 macro pad with 1 rotary encoder powered by the XIAO RP2040.
+A 4x4 macro pad with 1 rotary encoder powered by the XIAO RP2040 and Vial-QMK.
 Inspired by the Work Louder Creator Micro.

 I will solder this